 - a.
 An Animal Health Plan (AHP) must be drawn up and regularly updated in consultation with a veterinarian that has experience treating buffaloes.
 The AHP must include details of: - 1.
 Nutrition program; - 2.
 Vaccination program; - 3.
 Parasite prevention; - 4.
 Biosecurity and infectious disease protocols, including tolerance limits on overall herd performance; - 5.
-Non-ambulatory (downer) animal procedure; and - 6.
+Laminitis prevention procedures / foot care; - 6.
+Mastitis prevention procedures and protocols; - 7.
+Non-ambulatory (downer) animal procedure; and - 8.
 Euthanasia for culling and emergencies. - b.
 Records must be kept of all medical/animal health procedures that are performed.